Contacting First Aid

 Simple injuries such as paper cuts or slivers can be self treated but all other injuries should be treated by a First Aid Attendant.
 The goal of first aid is to get you back to work/class or prepare you to be sent to your doctor or the hospital.

 TRU's First Aid Attendants can provide a wide variety of treatments such as bandaging of larger cuts, applying butterfly stitches to close larger wounds, and application of splints, slings and tensor bandages, to name a few.
 It is preferable to have employees treated by First Aid for these types of minor injuries rather than have these same treatments provided at the hospital.
 Attendants will refer you for medical follow up if required.

 In most cases, First Aid should be called before deciding to travel to the hospital - however, if you believe there to be a serious medical emergency such as a heart attack, stroke, unresponsive person, deadly bleeding, etc., please call 911 and then call for First Aid, as treatment or support can be started while awaiting the ambulance.

 On the Kamloops campus, designated First Aid Attendants have been trained in the recognition of opioid overdose and provision of life supporting procedures including the administration of intranasal naloxone (Narcan).

 All employee injuries must be reported to their direct supervisor and first aid attendant immediately.

-All injuries require the completion of a Incident Report Form - which is to be submitted electronically to the Safety Officer.
-This will allow the Safety department to ensure that hazardous situations are rectified or changes to proceedures are instituted, so others are not injured.
+All injuries require the completion of an Incident Report Form - which is to be submitted electronically to the Safety Officer.
+This will allow the Safety department to ensure that hazardous situations are rectified or changes to procedures are instituted, so others are not injured.

-It is extremely important that all injuries - employee and student - are reported in a timely fashion to their direct supervisor and TRU's Safety Officer at email@example.com
+It is extremely important that all injuries - employee, student and visitors - are reported in a timely fashion to their direct supervisor and TRU's Safety Officer at email@example.com

 Further details can be found in SEM 7.01- First Aid Procedures